NorESMhub/NorESM/doc/configurations/experiments.rst

 Create a clone case
 ^^^^^^^^^^^^^^^^^^^
 To create clone cases from a control case can be very useful for e.g. sensitivity studies.
-If you want to make a copy of a case (i.e. identical ./create_newcase command) that can be done by the use of ./create_clone .
+If you want to make a copy of a case (i.e. identical ./create_newcase command and identical env_*.xml, user_nml_<component> and SourceMods files) that can be done by the use of ./create_clone .
 You only need to give the casename of the new case and the casename of the case which sholud be cloned (copied).
 The case will have identical set up (env_*.xml, user_nml_<component> files and SourceMods) as the clone, but these files can of course be modified before building the case.

 Compsets
 ^^^^^^^^